wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 ## Rule based discovery
 Discovery rules encompass a few distinct aspects:
-- *Selectors*: The criteria for identifying matching kubernetes resources using container images, resource labels and namespaces.
+- *Selectors*: The criteria for identifying matching kubernetes resources using container images, resource labels and/or namespaces.
 - *Plugin Type*: The [type](#plugin-types) of source plugin to use for collecting metrics from the discovered targets.
 - *Plugin Config*: Configuration information on how to collect metrics from the discovered targets.
 - *Transformations*: Adds prefix, tags and filters on the collected data before emitting them to Wavefront.